Transport Tips: How to Get Around Buenos Aires Safely

 If you’re more of a backpacking kind of nomad, you’ll want to wear your bag around your front, not your back.

-Depending on the neighborhood, avoid standing around flicking through your smartphone on public transport (or on the streets) either.
+Depending on the neighborhood, avoid standing around flicking through your smartphone on public transport (or on the streets).
 La Boca, especially just outside of the main Caminito area, and Retiro, mainly around the market and train station, are two popular visitor destinations where you’ll want to stay on your guard.
 That witty social media post isn’t worth tempting even the most rookie criminal!
 So keep it in a safe, closed section of your bag or in one of your front pockets.
 That goes for wallets, too.

 Stay safe - hold on tight